-With Intuiface's support for Single Sign-On (SSO), organizations can enlist their own Identity Provider (IdP) to manage Intuiface user authentication, making it part of any company's federated identity management initiative.
-Intuiface will delegate authentication to the IdP and will not store passwords.
-Further, the Identify Provider can restrict who in an organization is permitted to create and use an Intuiface account: this is usually done through the use of groups of authorized users.
+With Intuiface's support for SAML 2.0, an organization can enlist its own Identity Provider (IdP) to manage Intuiface user authentication, making it part of any company's federated identity management initiative.
+Intuiface will delegate authentication to the organization's IdP and will not store passwords.
+Further, the organization can use its Identify Provider to restrict who can create and use an Intuiface account: this is usually done through the use of groups of authorized users.

-NOTE: Only Enterprise-level Intuiface accounts can take advantage of the SSO feature.
+NOTE: Only Enterprise-level Intuiface accounts can use the SSO feature.

 - Azure Active Directory